Dagny Juel: Marriage

 Przybyszewski left his common-law wife Martha Foerder and their two children (born in February and November 1892), and married Dagny on 18 August 1893.
-Przybyszewski and Dagny had two children, and while married to Dagny, he fathered another child with Martha (this third child was born on 6 February 1895).
+Przybyszewski and Dagny had two children, and while married to Dagny, he fathered another child (born 6 February 1895) with Martha.
 Martha was found dead in her home on 9 June 1896, and Przybyszewski was arrested on suspicion of her murder, but after spending two weeks in prison, he was released when it was determined that she had died of poisoning by carbon monoxide, and that it was almost certainly suicide.
 Some surviving fragments of Dagny's writing show her returning to the theme of two lovers causing the death of a third.

 Dagny refused to raise Martha's three motherless children.
-In fact, Dagny, though a loving mother, was in the habit of leaving her own two children (Zenon born on 28 September 1895, and Ivi [Iwa] born on 2 or 5 October 1897, probably by cesarian section) with her parents in Kongsvinger for periods of time.
+In fact, Dagny, though a loving mother, was in the habit of leaving her own two children (Zenon born 28 September 1895, and Ivi [Iwa] born 2 or 5 October 1897, probably by cesarian section) with her parents in Kongsvinger for periods of time.
 The decadent and financially precarious life with the increasingly alcohol-dependent Przybyszewski in Berlin was far from a suitable environment to raise children.